Who Was Matthew the Apostle In the Bible?

 But that doesn’t diminish his importance.
 As we’ll see in a bit, his talents helped preserve Jesus’ time on earth forever.

-If you read the verses before Luke’s account of Matthew’s party following his calling, you might have noticed something strange: Jesus called a man named Levi, and this Levi hosted the party (Luke 5:27, 29).
+If you read the verses before Luke’s account of the party put on by Matthew, you might have noticed something strange: Jesus called a man named Levi, and this Levi hosted the party (Luke 5:27, 29).

 Isn’t his name Matthew?